 With Spain being one the most beautiful countries in Europe, there is, without a doubt, an abundance of attractive cities dotted throughout the country.
 Whether you’re on the hunt for bustling metropolitan centres or cultural hubs – there’s the perfect place for every traveller.

-So, now that we’ve covered these picturesque centres in Spain, what’s your next destination?
+So, now that we’ve covered the prettiest cities in Spain, what’s your next destination?